eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ![No HTTP/2 from DigitalOcean Spaces hurt me](../static/img/gatsby-digitialocean-spaces/do-spaces-lighthouse-no-http2.png)

-The site is still a little glitchy, I suspect because of the nginx routing I setup poorly and maybe some script loading issues related to scripts sometimes loading out of order related to HTTP/1.1 restrictions.
+The site was still a little glitchy, I suspect because of the nginx routing I setup poorly and maybe some script loading issues related to scripts sometimes loading out of order related to HTTP/1.1 restrictions.

 I decided that this was too much work.
 As much as I love maintaining my own infrastructure and writing Github Actions,